 Sun shadows turned on

 Generating shadows on certain viewpoints (Sections, Elevations, Interior Elevations or 3D Documents) can be time-consuming.
 Each time you switch between viewpoints that set to update automatically, Archicad recalculates shadows on the model.
+Solution:

 Turn off shadow casting on viewpoints in which shadows are not essential.